LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Remix.md

 Then, select the `MyNFT` contract from the deployment dropdown and click the orange `Deploy` button to deploy the contract and confirm the contract deployment in your connected wallet.

 Check the Remix log messages; they should include the contract address.
-Paste this address in BlockScout, to see the contract in the Lisk blockchain explorer: https://sepolia-blockscout.lisk.com/address/0x73e7a94dD5760d862F6FD9f8ea5D4245Bb143446
+Paste this address in Blockscout, to see the contract in the Lisk blockchain explorer: https://sepolia-blockscout.lisk.com/address/0x73e7a94dD5760d862F6FD9f8ea5D4245Bb143446.

 In case you chose to deploy on the Lisk Mainnet, you need to paste the address on https://blockscout.lisk.com instead.